eclipse-zenoh/zenoh-backend-influxdb/README.md

                 //username: "admin",
                 //password: "password"
                 // Required: InfluxDB v2 token, preferably admin for databases creation and drop
+                //NOTE: For influxdb v2.x, the influxdb rust library currently doesn't provide support for creating and dropping the database but it is still required to keep a token value here
                 //token: "token"
               }
             }